A Recipe for Watermarking Diffusion Models: Related work

-\textbf{Watermarking generative models}.\ In contrast to discriminative models, generative models contain internal randomness and sometimes require no input (\ie, unconditional generation), making watermarking more challenging.
-Several methods investigate GANs by watermarking all generated images~\cite{fei2022supervised,ong2021protecting,yu2021artificial_finger}.
-For example, Yu \etal~\cite{yu2021artificial_finger} propose embedding binary strings within training images using a watermark encoder before training GANs.
-Similar techniques have not, however, been examined on DMs, which contain multiple stochastic steps and exhibit greater diversity.
+\textbf{Watermarking generative models.}\ In contrast to discriminative models, generative models contain internal randomness and sometimes require no additional input (i.e., unconditional generation), making watermarking more challenging.
+Several methods investigate GANs by watermarking all generated images~\citep{fei2022supervised,ong2021protecting,yu2021artificial_finger}.
+For example,~\cite{yu2021artificial_finger} propose embedding binary strings within training images using a watermark encoder before training GANs.
+Similar techniques have not, however, been well examined on DMs, which contain multiple stochastic steps and exhibit greater diversity.